jmilkiewicz/OverheadCourse/signups/index.markdown

 ## Training selection

-During this event Manu will offer two **distinct** courses.
+During this event, Manu will be offering two distinct courses: [Padel Essentials]({{ site.baseurl }}{% link courses/essentials.markdown %}) and [Padel Defence]({{ site.baseurl }}{% link courses/defence.markdown %}).

-You will have the opportunity to **select** the one that suits you better for your current moment
+We encourage you to carefully read the course descriptions for both programs, taking your time to explore the details of each and **select** the one that suits you better for your current moment.

 ### **Padel Essentials** is aimed at individuals who:
 - wants to learn/improve backcourt shots technique (or potentially change their habits from other racket sports) and/or